Why SEO Tools Fail at AI Search Tracking

 Google search results, while personalized to some degree, are relatively stable.
 If you rank #3 for a keyword today, you'll likely rank #3 tomorrow (barring algorithm updates).
 AI responses are probabilistic — the same question asked twice might produce different answers, mentioning different brands each time.

 Traditional tools assume stable, crawlable results.
-AI responses require statistical sampling across multiple queries to determine visibility patterns.
+AI responses require statistical sampling across multiple queries to determine visibility patterns, a key principle of ai search tracking.

 4. No Public Index to Crawl